Procrastination definition: “The action of delaying or postponing something.”

-From my observations, people on the autistic spectrum appear to procrastinate more than the average neuro-typical.
+From my observations, people on the autistic spectrum procrastinate more than the average neuro-typical.

 Those of us with autism often struggle to get started on a task, to tidy our living space, make that phone call, write that essay, tackle that pile of paperwork.
 We are quickly overwhelmed, confused and stressed out by all the things we need to do each day.